 The School aims to work alongside associated professionals from a range of disciplines - including social care, health and so on - to ensure the safety and wellbeing of the children in its care, and information is normally shared with these agencies with the consent of the person identified in or by the information.
-We presuppose that the adult with the authority to decide about the disclosure of a child's information is their parent or legal quardian.
+We presuppose that the adult with the authority to decide about the disclosure of a child's information is their parent or legal guardian.
 In some circumstances, where a child or vulnerable person has suffered or is at risk of suffering significant harm, the school may legally share information with other services without the consent of the relevant individual.

-Information sharing decisions will be recorded on CPOMS, whether or not the decision to share has been taken.
+Information sharing decisions will be recorded, whether or not the decision to share has been taken.
 Child protection information will be stored securely separate from the pupil's school file.
 Child protection information is stored and handled in line with the school's Retention and Destruction Policy.
+Where safeguarding information is stored electronically and online, the school has cybersecurity measures in place, which meets the Department for Education's Cybersecurity Standards, to ensure the data is safe and not vulnerable to evolving cyber-crime.